 Current full-time IDA Valencia player, Ryan Hashemi, reflected on his time during Men’s Trial.
 He said, “My experience with the Men’s Trial was one of a kind.
 I arrived at the airport and immediately saw the organization and professionalism of the academy.
 I was easily able to locate my driver who was waiting inside the airport waiting for me with his IDA gear on.
 Then, we to the resort which they toured to me which has everything someone needs to become a professional footballer.
 Every single day there was training during the day, and then one at night or a game.
 We spent time traveling to different cities and playing against different teams.
 New people would come all the time to the academy from all over the world and quite honestly, it blew way past my expectations.
 Jordi and the staff really gave us an amazing summer opportunity that I will surely never forget.
 After that month, I decided to come back to IDA for the full season.
 I realized that if I want to become a professional, as long as I put in my side of the work, IDA will support me with the rest of it.
 Ever since I’ve been here, I’ve improved beyond my imagination.
 I have played with multiple Spanish teams, gone on very high level trials and I am now signed to a team again and play games in the Spanish league system.
 I’m very thankful for IDA, Jordi and Ben Poulton because without them I would not be where I am today.”

-This March, our Academies are busy competing in various cups and matches.
+This March, our Academies are busy competing in various cups and matches, our very own IDA March Madness.
 Check out below for a weekly updated schedule of our UK, Valencia and Florida Academies and full matches of selected games of the week!

 First up on our list of Academies is IDA Valencia.
 Located right in the heart of Spain, residents live in full-board accommodations with all facilities just a short walk away.
 At IDA Valencia, your child will be training at the highest level for 12+ hours each week.
 Along with training in the IDA environment, players will have opportunities to enter into trials with semi-professional and professional teams.
 Your child will be set up with all the resources and tools needed to be successful on and off the field, granted the player puts in the necessary work.